 - Incorporate “travel gear hacks” into your clothing and gear.
 For example, add a small credit-card-sized pocket to the inside of a waistband, and hide an emergency cash stash in unlikely containers.

 - Carry a lock that’s versatile enough for a range of applications.
-I use a double cable lock.
+I use a triple cable lock.
 It fits all the hostel lockers I’ve encountered, and it anchors the interlocking zippers of the two compartments of my bag.
 A vinyl-coated cable is handy for attaching my bag to a luggage rack or belt loop, handy when snoozing on a train or while stuck in an airport.

 - Place useful information on the lock screen of your phone.
 I use the app from RoadID.
 It contains my name and ICE (In Case of Emergency) contact person and phone number.